 As mentioned above, Colombia, with its 2016 reform, has brought its transfer pricing regulations into line with OECD parameters.

 Specifically, with regard to transfer pricing documentation, it has been aligned with the provisions of Action 13 of the BEPS, for which it has incorporated three levels of documentation.

-Thus, article 260-5 of the Tax Statute indicates that taxpayers who carry out transactions with related parties abroad or with subjects domiciled in tax havens must submit a Local Report, Master Report and/or Country by Country Report, if applicable.
+Thus, article 260-5 of the Tax Statute indicates that taxpayers who carry out transactions with related parties abroad or with subjects domiciled in tax havens must submit a Local File, Master File and/or Country by Country Report, if applicable.

 Income taxpayers whose gross equity on the last day of the year or taxable period are equal to or greater than the equivalent of one hundred thousand (100,000) U.V.T.’s or whose gross income of the respective year is equal to or greater than the equivalent of sixty-one thousand (61,000) U.V.T.’s, who enter into transactions with related parties.